rpng/vins_source/ros-notes-camera-cal.md

 First download and install the kalibr package (here we started a new workspace named kalibr_workspace apart from vins_workspace for vins_source, to install kalibr).
 We are using ros indigo on ubuntu 14.04 LTS.
 We will be following the [multi-camera calibration](https://github.com/udrg/kalibr/wiki/multiple-camera-calibration) tutorial.
 We need to record a ros bag of our camera feed.
 It is important to note that we will keep the "camera system" stationary.
 The camera will be placed on a stationary surface, and the grid moved in front of it.

 The target that we will be using is the [aprilgrid](https://github.com/udrg/kalibr/wiki/calibration-targets#a-aprilgrid).
 This has been printed to size at the universities printing center.
-We will use the default yaml file (here is the "april_6x6_80x80cm.yaml" corresponding to "Aprilgrid 6x6 0.8x0.8 m", and put it into "kalibr_workspace") for the calibration.
+We will use the default yaml file (here is the "april_6x6_80x80cm.yaml" corresponding to "Aprilgrid 6x6 0.8x0.8 m", and put it into kalibr_workspace) for the calibration.

 We will be using the ROS [point grey camera driver](https://github.com/udrg/pointgrey_camera_driver).
 We will be launching the camera and specifying to use a low FPS.
 This low FPS will allow use to gather less data, so we can run the calibration quicker.
 Note that it can be calibrated at higher fps but the calibration process will take far longer then needed.
 We are looking for unique orientations of our target.